Apple manufacturer Foxconn says underage workers used in China

 Foxconn made the announcement after investigating Chinese media reports of underage interns among its China workforce of 1.2 million.
 It said it had found no evidence of similar violations at any of its other plants in China.

-Foxconn said it would work with local government to bar the schools involved in the Yantai case from the intern programme unless shown to be compliant with labour law and company policy.
+Foxconn said it would work with local government to bar the schools involved in the Yantai case from the intern program unless shown to be compliant with labour law and company policy.

 "However, we recognize that full responsibility for these violations rests with our company and we have apologized to each of the students for our role in this action," the firm said.